51Degrees/documentation/src/concepts/flowelements/aspectengine.md

 The @aspectdata produced by an **engine** can be returned before it has been completely populated.
 This means that the caller does not need to wait for processing to finish before carrying on with other things, and the processing will continue in the background.
-This is particularly useful in a [web server](@term{WebServer}) where processing can start the instant a [web request](@term{WebRequest}) is received, and the [server](@term{WebServer}) can continue serving the page until it reaches a point where the result of the processing is needed.
+This is particularly useful in a [web server](@term{WebServer}) where processing can start the instant a [web request](@term{WebRequest}) is received and the [server](@term{WebServer}) can continue serving the page until it reaches a point where the result of the processing is needed.

-By default @lazyloading is not enabled, and can be enabled in an **engine**'s builder.
+By default @lazyloading is not enabled, but can be via the **engine**'s builder.